DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemRenaming.md

 Model data.
 Available only if you use Knockout.

 ##### field(e.newName): String
 The new name of the file or directory.
+This parameter is read-only.

 ---